 - Rehypothecation: The hypothecation agreement states whether or not to allow rehypothecation (see below) and if so, how much.

-Rehypothecation occurs when a BD reuses a trader’s pledged collateral as collateral for the BD’s own trades and borrowings.
+The definition of rehypothecation is when a BD reuses a trader’s pledged collateral as collateral for the BD’s own trades and borrowings.
 This provides the creditor with leverage since the creditor doesn’t have to tie up its own assets.
 In the U.S., laws limit the amount of rehypothecation to no more than 140% of the original debit balance.

 Interestingly, the creditor doesn’t carry the non-cash collateral available from rehypothecation on its balance sheet.
 A trader can indicate that it doesn’t want the BD to rehypothecate the trader’s collateral.
 The BD must then decide whether to grant a margin account to the trader.
 In some cases, the trader receives compensation for allowing the BD to rehypothecate the trader’s collateral.
 That compensation can take the form of lower interest rate on margin loans or a rebate of fees.

-Video: Word of the Day: Hypothecation, Rehypothecation and Churning
+Video: Hypothecation, Rehypothecation and Churning

 What Should I Know About Hypothecation?